nealalan/EC2_Ubuntu_LEMP/README.md

 ubuntu@ip-10-10-10-13:~$ sudo apt -y update; sudo apt -y upgrade; sudo apt install -y nginx
 ```

-## Create our Website Certificates
+## Create our Website Certificates Encryption Key
 - I will be creating and configuring this server for multiple websites, so I will create everything for both at the same time.
+Since I own both, I only need 1.
+But, if I had multiple clients, I'd have to take a different approach to separate them out.
 ```bash
 # CREATE FOLDERS FOR WEBSITE CERTS
 $sudo mkdir /etc/ssl/private